Lorazepam (Ativan)

 Chemical Structure and Classification

-Lorazepam sits in the benzodiazepine family of psychoactive compounds.
+Lorazepam fits into the benzodiazepine family of psychoactive compounds.
 Its chemical name is 7-chloro-5-(2-chlorophenyl)-1,3-dihydro-3-hydroxy-2H-1,4-benzodiazepin-2-one.

 Pharmacokinetics of Lorazepam